VictoriaShalabaeva/italian-cuisine-app/README.md

 6. [PyMongo:](https://pymongo.readthedocs.io/en/stable/)

-   PyMongo was used to to work with MongoDB from Python.
+   PyMongo was used to work with MongoDB from Python.

 7. [Werkzeug:](https://pypi.org/project/Werkzeug/)